ychen921/a-star-path-planning/README.md

 # a-star-path-planning
-Path planning using A* algorithm and Gazebo simulation
+Path planning using A* algorithm and implementation on turtlebot waffle in Gazebo simulation